K elly Anderson straigthened the collar

 "No...I think I'll stay home tonight," she said.
 Stuart realized that Kelly was not anxious to join the

-that after two years together, and with no hope of ever getting back, as had been the case until the last
+that after two years together, and with no hope of ever getting back to this reality

-minute, it was reasonable that they would fall in love.
+minute when they suddenly found a way to return, it was reasonable that they would fall

 And it was to be expected that once Stuart's